sassoftware/sas-container-recipes/README.md

 This deployment includes SAS Studio, SAS Workspace Server, and a CAS server, which provides in-memory analytics for symmetric multi-processing (SMP).

-**A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce (community edition)](https://docs.docker.com/install/linux/docker-ce/centos/) is required.**
+**A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-CE (Community Edition)](https://docs.docker.com/install/linux/docker-ce/centos/) is required.**

 ### Build the Image

-Run the following command to build the container image and add a default user name (sasdemo), which can be used for signing in to SAS Studio after the container is running.
-The password for the sasdemo user name is sasdemo, also.
+Run the following command to build the container image and add a default user ID (sasdemo) and password (sasdemo), which can be used for signing in to SAS Studio after the container is running.
 A [non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) is recommended for executing the build command.

 ```
  ./build.sh --type single --zip ~/path/to/SAS_Viya_deployment_data.zip --addons "auth-demo"